80bots/80bots/README.md

 This configuration is a key configuration for starting MySQL container and change of these parameters won’t have any influence until the container rebuild.

-#### WEB APP CONFIG
-- `STRIPE_PUBLIC_KEY` - Stripe Public Key, default: none
-- `GOOGLE_CLIENT_ID` - Google client id, default: none
-- `FACEBOOK_CLIENT_ID` - Facebook client id, default: none
-- `SENTRY_DSN_WEB` - Sentry DSN, default: none

-The application also uses already defined parameters under hood from the PROXY SERVER CONFIG section.
-You may get acquainted with them in the appropriate section of  docker-compose.yml file services in the root of the project.

 ##### LARAVEL APP CONFIG

 - `APP_NAME` - Name of the Laravel App, default: 80bots